JetBrains/kotlin-web-site/pages/docs/tutorials/native/using-intellij-idea.md

 3. Save the changes and run the application.

+    IntelliJ IDEA opens the **Run** tab and shows the output.

+4. Enter your name and enjoy the result:

     ![Application output]({{ url_for('tutorial_img', filename='native/using-intellij-idea/native-new-project-intellij-6.png') }})

 ### Count unique letters in your name

 1. Open the file `main.kt` in `src/<your_app_name>Main/kotlin`.

-2. Count the distinct letter in your name:
+2. Count the distinct letters in your name:

    * Convert the name to lower case using the [toLowerCase](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/to-lower-case.html) function.
    * Convert the input string to a collection of characters using the [toList](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/to-list.html) function.
-   * Select only distinct character in your name using the [distinct](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/distinct.html) function.
+   * Select only distinct characters in your name using the [distinct](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/distinct.html) function.
    * Count distinct characters using the [count](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/count.html) function.

     <div class="sample" markdown="1" theme="idea" mode="kotlin" data-highlight-only>